adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ## 6.0 Mapping the SCORM Data Model to xAPI Statements
 The following is a list of SCORM data model elements and the equivalent xAPI statement.
 Using this mapping will allow systems to interpret the xAPI statements in an interoperable way.

+### Providing support data
+Some SCORM data model elements represent data that is not about learner experiences or performance.
+Elements such as launch data, suspend data and learner preferences may be important or necessary, but are not expected to be reported as xAPI Statements.
+This data can be stored in the LRS document storage, such as Activity Profile and Activity State.
+A complete representation of the document data and formats is defined in the [Appendix](#xapi-scorm-data-objects).

 #### Comments From Learner
 SCORM 1.2 Comments and SCORM 2004 Comments from Learner mapped to an Experience API Statement.
 The `commented` ADL Verb is used with the comment as the xAPI Statement result response value.
 For SCORM 2004 where there is also a timestamp and a location, use the statement timestamp attribute for the comment timestamp value and the Activity URI as the location.
 __SCORM 2004:__ `cmi.comments_from_learner`